abutarameen/Unified_Log_Viewer/README.md

 ## Disclaimer

 This is a minimal example intended for demonstration purposes only.
-A production-ready desktop application would require additional features such as a graphical user interface, incremental log fetching, and robust error handling.
+A production ready desktop application would require additional features such as a graphical user interface, incremental log fetching, and robust error handling.